Financial Aid & Scholarships

 www.myfloridaprepaid.com/compare-plans/

-- Students, searching for scholarships can be time-consuming and hard work.
+- Students, searching and applying for scholarships can be time-consuming and hard work.
 Please take a few preparatory steps before you begin your search to ensure that your time will be well spent and fruitful.
 Planning ahead is EVERYTHING!

-- Prepare a resume- Educational or Work Related; keep a log or folder of "things" you do, places you've gone, people you've met, lessons you've learned.
+- Prepare a resume - Educational or Work Related; keep a log or folder of "things" you do, places you've gone, people you've met, lessons you've learned.
 It will all come in handy when preparing your 100 words of WOW!

 - Get reference letters written early.
 Begin getting reference letters from your minister, your employer, your teachers, your guidance counselors, your coaches, your babysitting families, etc. Make 10-15 copies of each and have them sign them individually.
 Then keep them all in the folder with your resumes.